downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/maven/maven-3-3-9-home-variable.png" alt="maven 3-3-9 home variable">

-Next we need to configure the PATH environment variable so we can run Maven from a command prompt.
+Next, we need to configure the PATH environment variable so we can run Maven from a command prompt.

 Select the `PATH` variable.
 Click on `Edit…`.